LokeshKarki/myflutterapp/README.md

 this app can be used in ios as well as Android as made with Flutter.
-Basically made fore testing and hands on with dart(language used) to make this app.
+Basically made for testing and hands on with dart and flutter.

 #Screenshots